+Computational Methods

-Computational Methods: a 3D model of the cabinet was simulated in three steps:
+A 3D model of the cabinet was simulated in three steps:

-- •A Stationary study to solve the curvilinear coordinate system used for the orthotropic properties of the wrap (diffusion method) - •A solid mechanics Eigenfrequency study and Frequency Modal Domain study - •A solid mechanics Frequency Domain study
+- Stationary study to solve the curvilinear coordinate system used for the orthotropic properties of the wrap (diffusion method) - Solid mechanics Eigenfrequency study and Frequency Modal Domain study - •Solid mechanics Frequency Domain study

 Due to the left-right symmetry of the system, only half of the structure is used.
 Thin Elastic Layers are used to simplify the joints modelling.
-The model is constrained with a "Fixed Constrain" boundary condition at the spikes tips.
+The model is constrained with a "Fixed Constrain" boundary condition at the spikes tips, and excited applying a force to drive units motors.